ssp21/ssp21-spec/ssp21.md

 ## Low overhead

 Security is not a zero-cost protocol feature.
-Inevitably adding a security sub-layer will require more bandwidth, increase latency, and put a computational burden on endpoints.
-SSP21 will endeavor to minimize these overheads.
+Inevitably adding a security sub-layer will require a few more bytes on the wire, increase latency, and put a computational burden on endpoints.
+SSP21 will endeavor to minimize these overheads and provide modes with varying requirements on hardware.

 * **reduced latency** – BitS implementations have a significant advantage in this regard over BitW.
 HMAC hold back can double latencies in BitW integrations as the entire packet must be received and verified before the first payload